carrotFoxx/services/docs/installation_manual.rst

 `cloud_provider.openstackCloudProvider.**` to your installation details.

-More info on options represented and how to setup them you can find in `Rancher/RKE Documentation`__
+More info on options represented and how to setup them you can find in `Rancher/RKE Documentation`__.

 __ https://rancher.com/docs/rke/v0.1.x/en/config-options/cloud-providers/openstack/

-you can use following command to quickly launch node registration process on all/selected nodes:
+You can use following command to quickly launch node registration process on all/selected nodes:

 .. code-block:: bash